Which Industries Have the Highest Number of Workplace Accidents?

 - Transportation incidents

-While the above injuries are those that occur most often in the workplace, the injuries with the highest number of workers’ compensation claims include:
+While the above are causes are those the injuries with the highest number of workers’ compensation claims include:

 - Mental stress (often not compensable in Ohio)